 |Project organization||Procurement strategies||Branded asset management and maintenance|

 As you can see, the collaboration and effort required for a successful corporate rebranding initiative is rather significant.
 In an ideal world, each of these three stages is planned well in advance so that schedules and work don’t require undue compression that could risk cost, quality, and the ability to capitalize on the many opportunities that these unique projects present.
 BrandActive is happy to speak with prospective clients about our process and commitment to world-class deliverables.
-We have offices in Toronto, Canada and in Boulder, Colorado; send us an email or call +1 866-478-7322 for more information.
+We have offices in Toronto, Canada, New York, New York, and in Boulder, Colorado; send us an email or call +1 866-478-7322 for more information.